 In the early 1990s, Jon and his wife Linda’s herd had grown to 200 strong.
 By 1995, there were 400 cows and the herd moved back to John M’s original family farm in Aylmer, Ontario.
 Over time, the family unit also expanded, and their five kids John Jr, Dayna, Scott, Clint and Jane grew up working and playing on the farm.

 For twenty years, Jon and Linda ran a successful farming business and raised a young family.
 They shared the farming lifestyle with their children, working to expand their herd and always exploring ways to improve or innovate on their farm.
-Soon, the family began thinking about taking their farm a step
+Soon, the family began thinking about taking their farm a step further.
+After recognizing a need for local A2 Protein Milk in Ontario, they began planning to produce, process and package their own A2 Protein Milk on-farm!

 With four generations of farming under their belt, the Walker family is now tackling a new milk venture.
 In 2021, they have an A2 herd and have completed the addition of an on-farm processing facility.
 Now the family can produce, process and package their own A2 Protein Milk in less than 150 meters!
-As proud Canadian dairy farmers, the Walkers are making milk the way it was meant to be.
-Walker Farms A2 Protein Milk gives families the freedom to enjoy milk again!
+As proud Canadian dairy farmers, the Walkers are making

 Our commitment to the future of dairy is centered on quality, innovation, and sustainability.
 With these in mind, we bred an entirely A2 herd, built a new milk processing facility and decided to produce our own A2 Protein Milk!